engineersCode/facultydev1/participants.md

 ### Richard Marciano

-[Richard](https://ischool.umd.edu/faculty-staff/richard-marciano) is professor and director of the Digital Curation Innovation Center, University of Maryland
+[Richard](https://ischool.umd.edu/faculty-staff/richard-marciano) is a professor in the College of Information Studies at the University of Maryland, with research interests in digital curation, digital preservation, sustainable archives, cyberinfrastructure, and big data.
+He is piloting an online collaborative network for integrating computational thinking into library and archival education and practice using Jupyter Notebooks.

 ### Abdirisak Mohamed

-[Abdirisak](https://ischool.umd.edu/faculty-staff/abdirisak-mohamed) is adjuct faculty in the College of Information Studies, University of Maryland
+[Abdirisak](https://ischool.umd.edu/faculty-staff/abdirisak-mohamed) is adjuct faculty in the College of Information Studies, University of Maryland.
+He teaches courses in data science and is interested in tooling and infrastructure for data science education, e.g.,  the computational infrastructure in the cloud, JupyterHub and autograding student assignments.

 ### Rahul Simha